Community and Cultural Grants

 One of our 2020 grant recipients Days for Girls at NCJWA NSW is a community ‘making project’ that we are proud to support.
 The project facilitates creating reusable sanitary care kits for girls and women in developing countries.
 Watch this short video to understand what is involved in the Days for Girls project.

-In the recent online Grants Presentation, recipients were able to give us an insight into their organisations and how the grants would be utilised.
+In an online Grants Presentation, recipients were able to give us an insight into their organisations and how the grants would be utilised.
 Listen to one of the 2020/21 grant recipients David Pointon of The Men's Table as he explains his project and what the grant means to him.

 Help with writing your grant application